Rapoport-Zink spaces of Hodge type

 We will work with the notion of adic spaces in the sense of Huber.
 (See \cite[\S2]{ScholzeWeinstein:RZ} for basic definitions.)
 Although it is possible to work with classical rigid analytic geometry for most part of this section (except \S\ref{subsec:InfLevel}), the flexibility of the theory of adic spaces could be useful (for example, to define geometric points).

-Let $\XX$ be a formal scheme locally formally of finite type over $\Spf W$, and let $\XX^\rig$ denote the rigid analytic generic fibre constructed by Berthelot (\emph{cf.} \cite[\S7.1]{dejong:crysdieubyformalrigid}).
-It is often convenient to view $\XX^\rig$ as an adic space, which we will do implicitly.
+For any formal scheme $\XX$ locally formally of finite type over $\Spf W$, we let $\XX^\rig$ denote the rigid analytic generic fibre constructed by Berthelot (\emph{cf.} \cite[\S7.1]{dejong:crysdieubyformalrigid}), and we implicitly view it as an adic space.